 ROAD has a dedicated team of 8 Navigators who are the constant in the Participant journey, the people who will work closely with individuals to ensure that they are accessing the appropriate facets of our offering, getting the help and support they need, from the very first meeting until they are ready to exit the Programme.
 5 of our Partners provide Navigator staff, acting as hosts.

-ROAD is hosted by Groundwork NE & Cumbria: our aim is to empower local people to develop sustainable communities that are vibrant, healthy and safe.
-We believe that with the right support, every community is strong enough to shape its own destiny and that everyone can find their full organisations to monitor, evaluate, reflect on and celebrate our achievements, ensuring that robust processes are in place to meet the requirements of our funders, the Big Lottery Fund and the European Social Fund.
+ROAD is hosted by Groundwork NE & Cumbria: our vision is of a society of sustainable communities which are vibrant, healthy and safe, which respect the local and global environment and where individuals and enterprise prosper.
+We ensure that robust processes are in place to meet the requirements of our funders, the European Social Fund and the National Lottery through the Big Lottery Fund.
 Our activities promote equality of opportunity, and are mindful of the impact we are making on the environment.

 Changing Lives is a national registered charity specialising in working with disadvantaged and excluded groups.
 They deliver over 80 projects and support 1,700 people each day.
 In a typical year, they help support over 16,500 people to make positive life changes.
 Changing Lives also delivers specialist women’s and family services and provides employment opportunities.

-DISC was established as a registered charity in 1984 to provide employment support for individuals at risk of exclusion from the job market.
+Humankind (formerly known as DISC) was established as a registered charity in 1984 to provide employment support for individuals at risk of exclusion from the job market.
 Now delivering services to over 10,000 people each year.
-DISC is experienced in supporting disadvantaged people and communities to realise their potential.
+Humankind is experienced in supporting disadvantaged people and communities to realise their potential.

 DCA is a well-established charity that has been providing support to communities across County Durham since 1935.
 DCA’s work is divided into 5 main themes: